divanvisagie/huginn/README.md

 ```

 ## How
-Huginn receives messages on an MQTT topic, processes them with a language model, and publishes the results to another MQTT topic.
+Huginn receives messages on an MQTT topic, processes them, and publishes the results to another MQTT topic.
 It takes in a message and a message id and returns a message and a message id.
-The client will handle this accordingly.

-The id is treated as a string in order to allow for the client to handle the message id as it sees fit, whether through compounding or other methods.
+The id is treated as a string in order to allow for the client to handle the message id as it sees fit, whether through compound keys or other methods.

 The messages are sent as messagepack messages in the following format: